k-tamura/openam-book-jp/stateless-session.md

 The following table contrasts the impact of using stateful and stateless sessions in an OpenAM deployment:

-Table 9.1.
+表.
 Impact of Deploying OpenAM Using Stateful and Stateless Sessions Deployment Area	Stateful Session Deployment	Stateless Session Deployment Hardware	Higher RAM consumption	Higher CPU consumption Logical Hosts	Smaller number of hosts	Variable or large number of hosts